Saint Leo University: History

 Saint Leo College Preparatory School operated from 1929 to 1964.
 In addition, Saint Leo returned to its college roots in 1959 and opened a junior college, with the first junior college graduates earning their associate degrees in 1961.
 The monks managed both the junior college and the prep school from 1959 to 1964.
 The Saint Leo College Prep School athletic teams were known as the Lions, and their colors were purple and gold.
 The Saint Leo College teams were known as the Monarchs, using green and gold as colors.
 In 1999, the Saint Leo athletic teams re-adopted the Lions name.

 In 2011, Saint Leo University created an anthropomorphic lion mascot named Fritz.
-The name was a reference to a series Saint Bernard dogs bearing that name, all owned by Father Charles Mohr, who served as the first abbot of Saint Leo Abbey from 1902 to 1931.
+The name was a reference to a series of Saint Bernard dogs bearing that name, all owned by Charles Mohr, who served as the first abbot of Saint Leo Abbey from 1902 to 1931.

 The Benedictine sisters at Holy Name Monastery, its neighboring community, closed their Holy Name Academy in 1963 and assisted Saint Leo, which transitioned to a four-year program.

 Saint Leo College conferred its first bachelor's degree on April 23, 1967, on 51 men and 13 women.
 The college was accredited by the Southern Educational Association that November, retroactive to the degree date.

 In 1973, the college responded to requests from the armed services to offer degree programs on U.S. military bases.
 More education centers followed—on military bases, on community college campuses, and at stand-alone facilities—in seven states.

+In 1994, the college began to offer the Master of Business Administration and conferred its first MBA degrees in 1996.

 In 1998, the university's Center for Online Learning was created, allowing students to take classes online from any location.

+On August 24, 1999, Saint Leo College became Saint Leo University.

+In 2002, the university expanded its online degree offerings to include the MBA program, enrolling 120 students in its first term.
+Saint Leo University introduced its first doctoral program, the Doctor of Business Administration (DBA), in 2013.

 The university announced plans in July 2021 to merge with Marymount California University, another private Catholic university.
 The transition was expected to be completed by January 2023.
-However, plans for the merger fell through and Marymount California University plans to close in August 2022.
+However, plans for the merger fell through after St. Leo University's accreditor rejected its plans to acquire Marymount California University, and Marymount California University closed in August 2022.
+In February 2023, Saint Leo University closed some of its satellite locations, eliminated 111 faculty/staff positions, cut three degree programs, and phased out six NCAA division II teams, facing continuing enrollment declines and financial issues.

-Since 1959, when the junior college was started, Saint Leo has had 11 presidents:
+Since 1959, when the junior college was started, Saint Leo has had 12 presidents: